snedmagdous/epigenomics-trauma-nlp/README.md

    - Open your browser and navigate to `http://127.0.0.1:8050/` to see the interactive visualizations.

 **TA Should Expect:**
-- The TA will see how PubMed data is fetched, saved, and preprocessed, and then how this data is visualized in the Dash dashboard.
+- The TA will see how PubMed data is fetched, saved, and preprocessed into a csv file, and then how this data is visualized in the Dash dashboard across mental health and racial disparities.

 ---